Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 @section occt_modalg_makeconnected Making touching shapes connected

 Open CASCADE Technology provides tools for making the same-dimensional touching shapes connected (or glued), i.e. for making the coinciding geometries topologically shared among shapes.
-To make the shapes connected they are glued by the means of @ref specification__boolean_7 "General Fuse algorithm".
+To make the shapes connected they are glued by the means of [General Fuse algorithm](#specification__boolean_7).
 The option BOPAlgo_GlueShift is used, thus if the input shapes have been interfering the algorithm will be unable to recognize this.

 Making the group of shapes connected can be useful e.g. before meshing the group.
 It will allow making the resulting mesh conformal.